 For the closet, we added 3 stacking drawers to make better use of the space.
 You could probably add a fourth drawer there if you wanted to.
 For the Norcold 3-way refrigerator, we bought an assortment of storage containers for our food.
 We found the Ziplock large rectangle, medium square and small square sizes work the best.

 We also bought stackable bamboo shelves to help organize the space under the kitchen sink and in the cabinet to the right of the microwave.
 It took some time to find ones with the right dimensions but these shelves fit pretty well.
 We also brought a variety of organizers such as this one which we use for our knives and large utensils.
 Clear plastic caddies adhere to the bathroom wall to the left of the stove and make great spice organizers.
-We replaced the sink cover with bamboo cutting boards so we can also use them for food prep.
+We replaced the sink cover with a bamboo cutting board so we can also use if for food prep.

 Daniel and I store our clothing in the cabinets above the bed.
 We each have one for our own personal use and we use these small felt storage baskets to help organize our clothes.
 They are great because we can easily carry our clothing outside the RV if we decide to stay in a hotel or AirBnB for a while.